shirakaba/load-test/README.md

     * The request for the `<img>` element finally completed, permitting the dynamic requests to finally complete:

-    * The dynamic requests for both CSS and JS resources were all sent in one batch.
-Although the network inspector shows the small, local files (which were requested after the large, external files) responding before their counterparts, the log messages show their `onload` events firing in the same order as their requests were made in, giving the impression that they all responded synchronously.
+    * The dynamic requests for both CSS and JS resources were all batched together.
+Although the network inspector shows the small, local files (which were requested after the large, external files) responding before their counterparts, the log messages show their `onload` events firing in exactly the same order as their requests were made in, giving the impression that they all responded synchronously.
 This is hard to explain – it makes it seem like `onload` messages are postponed until any prior in-flight requests respond, but that seems like it would be bad practice.

 * Finally, the `<body>` element's `onload` callback triggers.